 Applications and supporting materials are to be submitted by 11:59 p.m.
-EST on the date noted at the top of this RFA.
+EST on the date noted at the top of the RFA.
 No late applications will be accepted.

-Please read these instructions carefully before going online to apply.
-The application must be completed and submitted online at the web address noted on page 1 of this document.
+Please read the instructions carefully before going online to apply.
+The application must be completed and submitted online at the web address noted on the RFA.
 The application process is designed so that you can save your information and return to it.
 You will be given a code, so be prepared to save that information.

-All documents asked for in the application must be submitted online in PDF format with the file named using the following guideline < lastname\firstname\K12\Application\2024 >
+All documents asked for in the application must be submitted online in PDF format with the file named using the following guideline < lastname_firstname_KL2_Application_2021 >